 AUTHORIZATION: The project is authorized by Section 2 of the Rivers and Harbors Act of 1915 (38 Statue 1051); modified by Section 1 of the Rivers and Harbors Act of 1917, (40 Stat.
 252) and by Section 6 of the Rivers and Harbor Act of 1930 (46 Statute 947) and expanded in Section 102 (v) of the Water Resources Development Act of 1990 (WRDA ’90) (P.L.
 99-662) to collect floatables (floating debris that has washed into the waterways) while collecting floating timber and drift.
 This project is 100% federally funded, and there is no local cost-sharing sponsor.

-FUNDING: Estimated Annual Federal Cost is $9,300,000 (based on Fiscal Year 2016 costs; funding in Fiscal Year 2017 has not been finalized and a proposed budget for Fiscal Year 2018 has not been released)
+FUNDING: Estimated Annual Federal Cost is $9,300,000 (Funding totals are shown only through Fiscal Year 2017.
+Funding in fiscal Year 2018 has not been finalized and a proposed budget for Fiscal Year 2019 has not been released.)

 CONTACT: Richard Thorsen, Project Manager (201) 309-2350

 U.S. Army Corps of Engineers, New York District